RISM-UK/RISM-UK.github.io/acknowledgements.md

 ## Manuscript sources

 An initial project to document music manuscripts in UK libraries took place in the 1960s.
 The information was captured in a card catalogue, and this catalogue (converted to electronic form) underpins the current online catalogue.
-Mr Richard Andrews, formerly Music Librarian at Cambridge University Library, was a key figure in this first cataloguing project.
+Mr Richard Andrewes, formerly Head of Music at Cambridge University Library, was a key figure in this first cataloguing project.
 The catalogue data was enhanced with music incipits, and new catalogue records for anonymous works were created, during the UK RISM Music Manuscripts Project, a collaboration between Royal Holloway, University of London and the British Library.

 ## Printed sources